CaleyD/FrontEndGuidelines/README.md

 There is one more piece of the Pattern Library that contains legacy/deprecated components, and you should stay away from it unless you're Obelisk.

+#### BEM, OOCSS
+[BEM](http://bem.info/method/definitions/) is an object-oriented methodology for organizing resuable blocks of mark-up and CSS.
+Many of our pattern library components are being ported to BEM.
+It allows us to rapidly prototype and redesign components because they are not coupled to each other.

+``
+.block {}
+.block__element {}
+.block--modifier {}

+``

+BEM is very easy to wrap your head around, and has helped reduce CSS bloat casued by nesting, overrides, and repetitive mixins.
+We reccomend you adopt this convention when building applications.
+[Get to know BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).

 ### Theme Variables

 Use common variables for things like colors and gutters.
 This way clients can override variables with their branding colors and fonts if need be.
 All global variables can all be located in `themes_common.less`, but the ones we recommend using are in the Pattern Library.